wheelsbot7/Lume/src/posts/javascript-demistify.md

 Frameworks became necessary after JavaScript fundamentally changed what web pages were capable of.
 HTML and CSS are both markup languages, they're not [Turing Complete](https://en.wikipedia.org/wiki/Turing_machine).
 Raw HTML is functionally identical to a TXT file, it's just designed to be processed and formatted before being presented to the end user.
 It doesn't "execute" like a high-level programming language would, it's just a document.
 JavaScript can manipulate that document dynamically by adding, removing, and changing sections at runtime.
 An important term to remember here is [DOM](https://en.wikipedia.org/wiki/Document_Object_Model) (Document Object Model).
 "Manipulating the DOM" is essentially shorthand for "change something in the HTML without just editing the HTML directly".

 JavaScript functionality allows just about anything you can think of to be turned into a web app.
 The downside?
 Vanilla JavaScript is a confusing mess to work with.
 The language was allegedly thrown together in 10 days and is notoriously bad when it comes to handling errors in consistent ways.
 Combine that with [JIT](https://en.wikipedia.org/wiki/Just-in-time_compilation) (Just In Time) compilation, and JavaScript code is nigh impossible to debug at scale.
-Web Frameworks provide a layer of abstraction between a web app and a browser.
+Web Frameworks provide a layer of abstraction between a web app and a browser with collections of functions and variables.
+Now you may be thinking "wait that just sounds like a library", and if you aren't, congratulations!
+You're a minority!

 [^1]: But you can help [change that](https://www.wheelsbot.dev/posts/arch-linux-install-guide/) today!